mikeslowik/ovfset/README.md

 ```

 ### Clone git repo
-Note: default location is `/opt` however if you need to change this rememebr to update file paths
+Note: default location is `/opt` however if you need to change this rememebr to update `WORKDIR` in `congif.py`
 ```
 cd /opt
 git clone https://github.com/mikeslowik/ovfset.git